 - For Video, Adobe ushers in a new era of Ultra HD via comprehensive native format support for editing beautiful 4K-to-8K footage; and advances color, with support for High Dynamic Range (HDR) workflows in Premiere Pro CC and improved color fidelity and adjustments in After Effects CC.
 Remix, a powerful new audio feature is added to Audition CC.
 New Touch capabilities are introduced, with Premiere Pro CC, After Effects CC and Character Animator optimized for Surface Pro, Windows tablets, or Apple track pad devices.

-The Creative Cloud Photography Plan, which includes access to Photoshop CC, Lightroom CC, Photoshop Mix, Lightroom Mobile, Photoshop Fix, and Premiere Clip, remains at $10 a month.
+The Creative Cloud Photography Plan, which includes access to Photoshop CC, Lightroom CC,

 Adobe Stock, the company’s marketplace for stock photos and graphics, will add videos.
 From within Adobe CC desktop apps, such as Premiere Pro CC and After Effects CC, users can search for video for their projects.
 Adobe Stock will also add support for Muse CC, Dreamweaver CC, and Flash Professional CC, giving you access to the marketplace from within those apps.
 (Adobe Stock is also available to non-CC users as a separate service.)